 Quote 6

 Large drops fall or swirl down.
-So you have to be quick or really 'cough up' and breathe it in.
-Aerosols remain available for inhalation for much longer and are about 20 times more infectious than larger droplets because they end up deeper in the lungs (large droplets mainly end up in the upper respiratory tract).
+So you have to be quick or really be 'coughed' and inhale it.
+Aerosols remain available for inhalation for much longer and are approximately 20 times more infectious than larger droplets because they end up deeper in the lungs (large droplets mainly end up in the upper respiratory tract).

-OMT members have even explained to NPO1 that drops that you swallow cannot cause any damage.
-You really have to 'breathe in' them.
+OMT members have even explained to NPO1 that drops you swallow cannot cause any damage. you really have to 'breathe' them.

 Quote 7

-The aerogenic transmission of infections has been demonstrated in other studies in which ferrets, guinea pigs and human subjects were infected aerogenically.
+That infections are transmitted aerogenously has been shown in other studies in which ferrets, guinea pigs and human subjects were infected aerogenously.
 Any other transmission was excluded in the various test setups.
-Dozens of studies have been done with corona, influenza and cold viruses.
+Dozens of studies have been conducted with corona, influenza and cold viruses.

 The problem lies more in sampling and culturing viruses.
 The technology for this does not yet appear to be foolproof.